top of page

-Seoul was a such a unique place to visit.
-I've been all over Asia at this point and there's a lot of overlap with certain cities, but I enjoyed a different kind of trip for Korea.
-I went with one of my girl friends and we made it a self-care beauty trip!
-We stayed for 9 days in December, which was plenty of time to explore Seoul.
+Seoul was such a unique place to visit.
+I've traveled all over Asia, and there's a lot of overlap with certain cities.
+I went with one of my friend,s and we made it a self-care beauty trip since we both turn 30 this year!

 Getting There

-You can probably snag a direct flight from major cities in the US (e.g., seattle, san francisco, detroit, etc.) .
-I was flying to Taiwan for work, so just squeezed in a stop in Seoul on my way back.
-The flight from Taipei is only 2 hours, and Japan even closer!
-You will likely fly into ICN airport which is about an hour from Seoul.
-I took an uber taxi and it was around $40-$50 USD one way which was pretty affordable and convenient.
+You can probably snag a direct flight from major cities in the US (e.g., Seattle, San Francisco, Detroit, etc.).
+I was flying to Taiwan for work, so I just squeezed in a stop in Seoul on my way back.
+The flight from Taipei is only 2 hours, and Japan is even closer!
+You will likely fly into ICN airport, which is about an hour from Seoul.
+I took an Uber taxi, and it was around $40-$50 USD one was,y which was pretty affordable and convenient to my hotel, but if you don't have a lot of bags, then take the public transit (make sure you bring cash to load your transit card!).

 Where to Stay

+We stayed for 9 days in December, which was plenty of time for a trip to South Korea.
 I would recommend staying in Myeongdong because it will keep you central to all the things.
 You're near all the shopping and tourist things as well as the historic sites.
-We stayed at the Nine Tree hotel which was right off the main strip, so nice and quiet for sleeping, but very easy and quick access to the transit system and main shopping area.
-Everywhere felt safe in Seoul, so i think you'll be fine with wherever you choose.
+We stayed at the Nine Tree hotel, which was right off the main strip, so nice and quiet for sleeping, but very easy and quick access to the transit system and main shopping area.
+Everywhere felt safe in Seoul, so I think you'll be fine with wherever you choose.
+If you want to stay in Bukchon near more of the historic places, then opt for Somerset Palace Seoul, or stay at L7 Gangnam by Lotte if you want to be closer to all the facial clinics.

 Getting Around

 Public transport is the cheapest and most convenient option.
-You can get a transit card at the convenience stores and then you need to load it with korean cash; you cannot add money to it with a credit card.
+You can get a transit card at the convenience stores, and then you need to load it with Korean cash/Won; you cannot add money to it with a credit card.
 We got the unlimited rides 7-day pass for $14.
-You can also take uber taxi around the city too, but this is more expensive.
-You can use google maps and Naver (Naver works for estimating walking distances since you can't use google maps for this, but i used Google Maps for finding out which trains to take).
+You can also take Uber taxi around the city, but this is more expensive.
+You can use Google Maps and Naver (Naver works for estimating walking distances since you can't use Google Maps for this, but I used Google Maps for finding out which trains to take).

 All Things Korean Beauty